 Jaime completed her PhD at the University of Birmingham for which she undertook empirical socio-legal research to investigate the balance between protection and empowerment of vulnerable adults in mental capacity law.
-She qualified as a solicitor at a leading healthcare law firm in London before commencing a PhD and worked as a solicitor at the British Dental Association.
-Jaime has previously taught at the University of Birmingham and UCL and is currently a Visiting Academic at the Centre for Socio-Legal Studies, University of Oxford.
+She previously qualified as a solicitor at a leading healthcare law firm in London and worked as a solicitor at the British Dental Association.
+Jaime has taught at the University of Birmingham and UCL and is currently a Visiting Academic at the Centre for Socio-Legal Studies, University of Oxford.
 She is also a Fellow of the Higher Education Academy.

 LLB (Hons) Law - University College London